woman sipping coffee

 • People with eating disorders tend to experience symptoms for an average of six years before ever seeking treatment.

-We’re here to help
+We’re Here to Help.

-Individuals with eating disorders tend to experience symptoms for an average of six years before seeking help, and only one in ten people with an eating disorder seek and receive treatment at all.
+Individuals with eating disorders tend to experience eating disorder symptoms for an average of six years before seeking help, and only one in ten people with an eating disorder seek and receive treatment at all.

 Many are afraid to reach out due to stigma, denial, past negative experiences, or confusion about their symptoms.

-Live Chat
+Live Chat.

 You don’t have to do this alone.
 We are here for you.
 Chat with a compassionate counselor today.
+If you’re experiencing symptoms of an eating disorder, we’re here to give you the help you need and support you on your journey to recovery.

 Contact Us